MicrosoftDocs/sql-docs/docs/advanced-analytics/r/creating-workflows-that-use-r-in-sql-server.md

 The following example originates from a now-retired MSDN blog post authored by Jimmy Wong at this URL: `https://blogs.msdn.microsoft.com/ssis/2016/01/11/operationalize-your-machine-learning-project-using-sql-server-2016-ssis-and-r-services/`.

 This example shows you how to automate tasks using SSIS.
+You create stored procedures with embedded R using SQL Server Management Studio, and then execute those stored procedures from [Execute T-SQL tasks](https://docs.microsoft.com/sql/integration-services/control-flow/execute-t-sql-statement-task) in an SSIS package.

-You should be familiar with Management Studio, SSIS, SSIS Designer, and T-SQL.
-Steps in the SSIS package include three [Execute T-SQL tasks](https://docs.microsoft.com/sql/integration-services/control-flow/execute-t-sql-statement-task) that insert training data into a table, model the data, and score the data to get prediction output.
+To step through this example, you should be familiar with Management Studio, SSIS, SSIS Designer, package design, and T-SQL.
+The SSIS package uses three [Execute T-SQL tasks](https://docs.microsoft.com/sql/integration-services/control-flow/execute-t-sql-statement-task) that insert training data into a table, model the data, and score the data to get prediction output.

-+ Call R using the [Execute T-SQL task](https://docs.microsoft.com/sql/integration-services/control-flow/execute-t-sql-statement-task) to generate data and save it into [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
-+ Use  a stored procedure to train an R model and store it in the database.
-+ Perform scoring on the model using the [Script T-SQL task](https://docs.microsoft.com/ql/integration-services/control-flow/script-task) and the [Execute T-SQL task](https://docs.microsoft.com/sql/integration-services/control-flow/execute-t-sql-statement-task).

 ### Create tables